 Our emission estimation is based on actual data reported by the TCS offices and published emission factors and only a very small percentage of the data is estimated.
-Hence, the uncertainty across Scope 1 and Scope 2 emissions are assessed to be less than 1%.
+Hence, the uncertainty across Scope 1 and Scope 2 emissions are assessed to be very small.

-Carbon Offset
+5. Carbon Offset

-The below table gives details of carbon offset purchased and retired in FY 24
+The below table gives details of carbon offset purchased and retired in FY 23